Michael345678910/WGUPS-Delivery-Management-System-Simulation/README.md

 # Usage Instructions:

 # File Pathway Tree/ File Directory:
+Please check the File Pathway Tree File found in this project's repository.

 ## Installation & Setup:
 1. Download or clone this repository to your local machine.